Comprehensive Physical Exams

 It is important to keep your pet’s teeth and gums clean and healthy.
 Untreated dental problems like periodontal disease can often lead to other problems in your pet.
 This is due to oral bacteria entering the blood stream and damaging the kidneys, heart, and liver.
 The doctors and staff of Kingman Animal Hospital are dedicated to keeping your pet’s mouth in tip top shape.
 We offer extensive dental care for pets which includes teeth cleaning, teeth polishing, extractions, and dental x-rays.
 We also offer Sanos, a gingival dental sealant for dogs and cats that seals the gum line against the formation of plaque.
 It is clinically proven to last for 6 months without any take-home application required.
 Our technicians and veterinarians can discuss with you how to best care for your pet’s teeth at home.

-We offer FREE Dental Evaluations for your pet.
+We offer Dental Evaluations for your pet at every wellness visit.
 Our friendly experienced Veterinary Assistants and Licensed Technicians can take a look at your pet’s teeth and will recommend an oral health care program that best suits their needs.
 If your pet is experiencing bad breath, difficulty eating, painful mouth, red or swollen gums, or has a yellow or brown crust of plaque on their teeth

-give us a call to set up their free Dental Evaluation today.
+give us a call to set up their Dental Evaluation today.

 More Information on Dental Care